pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.5.md

-# Migration Guides
+# Migrating to 1.5

-Learn how to update your code to use the newest tools of the library as it evolves.
+Update your code to make use of the new ``Store/scope(state:action:)-90255`` operation on ``Store`` in order to improve the performance of your features and simplify the usage of navigation APIs.

 ## Overview